AhmedYasser5/topology_api/lib/README.md

-For compilation only, use `make`.
-However, for compilation and running, use `make run`.
+For compilation, use `make`.
+The library will be also compiled when the demo code or the testing code is compiled using make.